Azure-Samples/storage-blobs-go-quickstart/README.md

 After your storage account is created, it is pinned to the dashboard.
 Click on it to open it.
 Under **Settings**, click **Access keys**.
 Select the primary key and copy to the clipboard, then paste it into a text editor for later use.

-## Put the account name and key in an environment variable
+## Put the account name and key in environment variables

-This solution requires Storage account name and key to be stored in an environment variable securely on the machine running the sample.
-Follow one of the examples below depending on your Operating System to create the environment variable.
-If using Windows close out of your open IDE or shell and restart it to be able to read the environment variable.
+This solution requires Storage account name and key to be stored in environment variables securely on the machine running the sample.
+Follow one of the examples below depending on your Operating System to create the environment variables.
+If using Windows, close out of your open IDE or shell and restart to ensure that the environment variables are initialized.

 ### Linux